Cauliflower — Nutrients, Health Benefits, And Shopping Tips

 How to store cauliflower

-Fresh cauliflower should be stored in the refrigerator, preferably in the crisper drawer.
-Keep it in a perforated plastic bag to maintain its freshness.
-Properly stored, cauliflower can last up to a week.
+Fresh cauliflower should be kept in the refrigerator, ideally in the crisper drawer.
+Place it in a plastic bag with ventilation holes to help preserve its quality.
+When stored correctly, cauliflower can remain fresh for 1-2 weeks.

 ✅ Extra Tip